ctnava/rxtechnotes/ref/technician_career.md

 ## 🔬 Scope of Practice

+`Technicians carry out tasks that do not require a pharmacist's clinical experise`

 The scope varies from state to state but generally includes:

 - 🏥 Assisting the pharmacist in labeling and filling prescriptions (in both **inpatient** and **outpatient** settings)